 - Giving them information about abuse support agencies such as CONNECT.

-Once someone has disclosed that they are involved in an abusive relationship, they can either choose to leave or stay in the relationship.
+Once someone has said that they are involved in an abusive relationship, they might choose to leave or they might choose to stay in the relationship.
 In either case, people can be supported in creating a safety plan and learning about support services in their community.

 For more information about healthy relationships, see: